cavo789/marknotes/readme.md

 >Everything is yours, for now and always

-Please read [Privacy and protection : everything is yours, for now and always](readme_privacy.md) to obtain a lot of information concerning privacy and how to secure access to your notes.
+Please read [Privacy and protection: everything is yours, for now and always](readme_privacy.md) to obtain a lot of information concerning privacy and how to secure access to your notes.

 ## 10. :man: Author